alexKleider/phInfo/README.md

 Sensible defaults are chosen for everything so if using a `Raspberry Pi`, there'll be no necessity to modify anything.

+#### A Word About the Command Line

+We do all our work here using the command line.
+Typically you'll be entering commands 'at the command prompt' which on most systems is, or ends with, the dollar sign (`$`).
+If you see a hash sign ('#'), that signifies a comment and anything following it (to the end of the line) is considerred a 'comment' and is ignored by the operating system;
+generally these are for the purpose of proving explanatory text.

+Many commands must be run with 'superuser' status.
+Typically these are prefaced with `sudo` which causes what follows to be run with root privileges.

+#### If You Want the Result but Don't Want To Go Through the Process

+A 'zip'ed 'img' file of the result of all that is described here can be provided upon request.<sup>[4](#4contact)</sup>

 #### For the Advanced User